programmatom/TreeLib/index.md

 Where did the implementations come from?
 ---
- The Splay tree comes from code written by the inventor, Daniel Sleator, available in basic form from http://www.link.cs.cmu.edu/link/ftp-site/splaying/top-down-splay.c.
+ The Splay tree comes from code written by one of the inventors, Daniel Sleator, available in basic form from http://www.link.cs.cmu.edu/link/ftp-site/splaying/top-down-splay.c.
+(The other inventor is Robert Tarjan.)

-The Red-Black tree comes from the now-open-sourced Microsoft .NET Framework Base Class Library implementation of SortedSet, at https://github.com/dotnet/corefx/blob/master/src/System.Collections/src/System/Collections/Generic/SortedSet.cs
+The Red-Black tree comes from the now-open-sourced Microsoft .NET Framework Base Class Library implementation of SortedSet, at https://github.com/dotnet/corefx/blob/master/src/System.Collections/src/System/Collections/Generic/SortedSet.cs.

-The AVL tree comes from the Glib library maintained by GNOME project, at https://github.com/GNOME/glib/blob/master/glib/gtree.c
+The AVL tree comes from the Glib library maintained by GNOME project, at https://github.com/GNOME/glib/blob/master/glib/gtree.c.

 The rank-augmentation code was written by [Thomas R. Lawrence][4].